 Preparing for Your Mammogram

 Please arrive 10 to 15 minutes before your appointment to allow time for registration.
-Registration will require a photo ID, insurance cards and any orders your physician gave you.
-On the day of your exam, do not wear deodorant, lotion, creams, talcum or baby powder under your arms or on your breasts because these products may interfere with the quality of your images.
+Registration will require a photo ID, insurance cards and any orders from your physician.
+On the day of your exam, do not wear deodorant, lotion, creams, talcum or baby powder under your arms or on your breasts.

 After the exam, one of our radiologists will interpret your results.
-A copy of your report will be sent to your referring physician in one to two business days.
+We will send a copy of your report to your referring physician in one to two business days.
 A delay may occur if mammograms from non-Lee Health centers are needed for comparison.

 You should expect to receive a letter from our facility about your results within two weeks.